bsuzow/StudentLoanDefaults/StudentLoanDefaults.md

 ![](StudentLoanDefaults_files/figure-html/ParEdbyCONTROL-1.png)<!-- -->

-There is a positive correlation between default rate and proportion of students who reported as first generation in getting higher education.
+There is a positive correlation between default rate and the proportion of students who reported as first generation in getting higher education.
 For-profit private schools seem to have a higher mean of the proportions.

 ***